When Young People Get COVID-19, Infections Soon Rise Among Older Adults

 The CDC report confirmed what many public health experts have long warned: Infections in young adults lead to infections in older people who are much more likely to be hospitalized and die from COVID-19 than people in their 20s and 30s.

-In Southern states over the summer, rising infections in young adults preceded increases in COVID-19 — by 4 to 15 days — among people over the age of 60.
+In Southern states over the summer, rising infections among young adults preceded increases in COVID-19 — by four to 15 days — among people over the age of 60.

 "They are mobile, they have contact with those who are older, and we're going to see that spillover occur more and more as we get into the fall," Osterholm says.

-The spread among young adults is partly a reflection of how states reopened at the end of the spring, says Dr. Kirsten Bibbins-Domingo, chair of the department of Epidemiology and Biostatistics at the University of California, San Francisco.
+The spread among young adults is partly a reflection of how states reopened at the end of the spring, says Dr. Kirsten Bibbins-Domingo, chair of the department of epidemiology and biostatistics at the University of California, San Francisco.

 "We asked older people to stay at home because they were more at risk, and we opened the economies and asked younger people to go out and work," Bibbins-Domingo says.
-"We also know it was summer time, people wanted to be out and socializing again," she adds.
+"We also know it was summertime, people wanted to be out and socializing again," she adds.

-Young people are more likely to hang out in groups, go to bars and restaurants — all the behavior that keeps this virus circulating.
+Young people are more likely to hang out in groups, go to bars and restaurants — behavior that keeps this virus circulating.

-U.S. cases dropped off significantly at the end of the summer, but many communities with colleges and universities are now seeing a rebound in infections, as students return to campus.
+U.S. cases dropped off significantly at the end of the summer, but many communities with colleges and universities are now seeing a rebound in infections as students return to campus.

 North Dakota has the highest rate of new cases per capita in the country, with many cases concentrated around colleges and universities.

-And last week, Wisconsin Governor Tony Evers declared a public health emergency because of "near-exponential growth" of cases, much of it linked to a steep rise in 18- to 24-year-olds getting infected.
+And last week, Wisconsin Gov. Tony Evers declared a public health emergency because of "near-exponential growth" of cases, much of it linked to a steep rise in 18- to 24-year-olds getting infected.

 "We were heading in a good direction, but that changed in early September," says Katarina Grande, who oversees the data team at the public health department for the city of Madison, Wis., and Dane County, Wis.